How to Choose a Linux Distro: The Complete Guide

 - Cinnamon - Familiar, Windows-like experience

-- COSMIC - New, tiling-focused desktop from System76
+- COSMIC - Modern, tiling-focused desktop

 - Xfce & LXQt - Lightweight options for older hardware